Leonid Nevzlin: Legal disputes

 In May 2008, Israel's Supreme Court found there was no evidence directly connecting Nevzlin to the criminal allegations made against him.
 The court rejected extradition and denied the motion to strip Nevzlin of his citizenship.
 Israel's interior minister and attorney general were ordered to pay Nevzlin's court costs for this case.
 Nevzlin was tried in absentia in Russia in March 2008, found guilty of several counts of conspiracy to murder and sentenced to life imprisonment.
 Nevzlin called the court case a show trial orchestrated by Vladimir Putin.

 In 2014, the Permanent Court of Arbitration in The Hague, despite the Russian Duma having never ratified the treaty under which this judgment was made, therefore making a non-legally-binding judgment, ruled unanimously that the Russian authorities had conducted a "ruthless campaign to destroy Yukos, appropriate its assets and eliminate Mr. [Mikhail] Khodorkovsky as a political opponent".
 According to the panel, the forced auction of core parts of the company through contested bankruptcy proceedings "was not driven by motives of tax collection but by the desire of the State to acquire Yukos' most valuable asset and bankrupt Yukos....
 In short, it was in effect a devious and calculated expropriation".

 The former Yukos shareholders were awarded damages totaling $50 billion – the largest arbitration award in history.
 As the biggest shareholder of GML, the former Yukos holding company that brought the legal case, with a 70 per cent stake, Nevzlin stands to be the biggest single beneficiary from The Hague's ruling.
 The Russian government failed to meet the deadline of 15 January 2015 for paying the award.
 Early news reports indicated that the former Yukos investors would seek redress by asking U.S. and EU courts to seize Russian-owned assets on their own territories.

+Nevzlin was accused by associates of Russian dissident Alexei Navalny of ordering a hammer attack on exiled Russian dissident Leonid Volkov in Lithuania in March 2024.
+According to an investigation by The Insider Nevzlin also tried to kidnap and transfer him to Russia, and ordered two more attacks against associates of Navalny.
+Nevzlin denied the accusations, suggesting that it was "concocted in Moscow".